VitaClix/plexus-segmentation-/readme.md

 - FSL
 - Freesurfer
-- Python: nibabel, sklearn, num
+- Python: nibabel, sklearn, numpy

+## How to run the